2025 Retirement Savings Contributions

 Some 401(k) plans allow you to deposit a bonus directly into your account.
 This is a great way to boost your retirement savings without cutting deeper into your regular paycheck.

-There is also a more immediate benefit to stashing more cash into your 401(k) plan before the end of the year.
-If you are contributing on a pre-tax basis in 2024, you are also lowering your 2024 taxable income.
+There is also a more immediate benefit to stashing more cash into your 401(k) plan throughout the year.
+If you are contributing on a pre-tax basis in 2025, you are also lowering your 2025 taxable income.
 That means a smaller tax bill when you file your income tax return.
 Of course, if you are saving on a pre-tax basis, you will pay taxes when you withdraw money from the account in retirement.
 If you want to avoid the tax in retirement and pay it now, you can contribute to a Roth 401(k) if your employer offers that option.

 Ok, I have maxed out my 401(k), now what?

-If you have additional money, you may be able to save towards retirement with these other mechanisms:
+If you have additional money, you may be able to save towards retirement with these other plans:

 If you have any questions at all regarding your investments and elections, please do not hesitate to reach out to Modera.
 We are happy to help.